PoliticalGraveyard.com

 June Duda — of Oviedo, Seminole County, Fla.
 Republican.
 Delegate to Republican National Convention from Florida, 2004.
 Female.
 Still living as of 2004.

 Mary L. Dyell (d.
 2002) — also known as Mrs. Donald Dyell — of Highland Park, Wayne County, Mich.; Detroit, Wayne County, Mich.
 Republican.
-Alternate delegate to Republican National Convention from Michigan, 1964; candidate for Michigan state senate 6th District, 1966, 1970; candidate in primary for Michigan state house of representatives 14th District, 1968; member of Michigan Republican State Central Committee, 1969.
+Alternate delegate to Republican National Convention from Michigan, 1964; candidate for Michigan state senate 6th District, 1966, 1970; candidate for Michigan state house of representatives 14th District, 1968; member of Michigan Republican State Central Committee, 1969.
 Female.
 Died in Fort Walton Beach, Okaloosa County, Fla., January 6, 2002.
 Burial location unknown.

 "Enjoy the hospitable entertainment of a political graveyard."